franklu2014/sqrt/README.md

 A GitHub repository for us to use to practice branching and merging.
 Developed for use in the UBC DSCI 524 - Collaborative Software Development course.

 See if we can change.
+Second attempt.

 ## Usage: